Bond paper

-Bond paper is a high-quality durable writing paper similar to bank paper but having a weight greater than 50 g/m2.
+Bond paper is a high-quality durable writing paper with a paper density greater than 50 g/m2.
 The most common weights are 60 g/m2 (16 lb), 75 g/m2 (20 lb) and 90 g/m2 (24 lb).
-The name comes from its having originally been made for documents such as government bonds.
-It is now used for letterheads and other stationery and as paper for electronic printers.
+The name comes from having originally been made for documents such as government bonds.
+Bond is used for letterheads and other stationery, and as paper for electronic printers.
 Widely employed for graphic work involving pencil, pen and felt-tip marker, bond paper can sometimes contain rag fibre pulp, which produces a stronger, though rougher, sheet of paper.